th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree.md

 get_children_iter(id: str) → Generator[dict, NoneType, NoneType]
 ```

-Gets children as iterator for an event.
+Returns children as iterator for the event by its id.